 The Grassy Island Range Lights were positioned on the eastern side of the cut, and a two-story keeper’s dwelling was built between the lights – 500 feet from the front light and 140 feet from the rear light.
 The front tower measured twenty-seven feet from its base to its ventilator ball, while the rear tower was seven feet taller.
 Both towers were thirteen feet square at their bases and tapered to eight feet square at their lantern rooms, which were octagonal and had a diameter of six feet.
 The towers’ Fresnel lenses were manufactured in Paris, France by Henry-Lepaute.
 Joseph B. Wing was appointed the first keeper of the range lights.

-During a gale in November of 1873, water swept over Grassy Island and carried away the walkways that lead to the outhouse, well, and woodshed.
+During a gale in November 1873, water swept over Grassy Island and carried away the walkways that lead to the outhouse, well, and woodshed.
 The station’s well was also filled in by the gale, but it wasn’t a big loss as the keeper had been using the bay as a primary water source.
 A new well, 139 feet deep and equipped with a pump, was drilled near the dwelling in 1884 and lined with four-inch iron pipe.

 An area on the first floor of the dwelling, fitted with an oil-butt stand, was used as an oil house until a detached brick oil house was built in 1901.
 A landing for the station’s boathouse was located adjacent to the rear tower.

 The range lights kept their fixed white signature until 1934, when the fuel for the lights was changed to acetylene gas and the characteristic of the rear light became fixed green and that of the front light a green flash every five seconds.
-As sun valves had been installed to light and the extinguish the lights, a resident keeper was no longer needed, and Keeper Louis Hutzler retired from the Grassy Island station after having served there for thirty years.
+As sun valves had been installed to light and the extinguish the lights, a resident keeper was no longer needed, and Keeper Louis Hutzler retired from the Grassy Island station after having served there for over thirty years.

 Dredging on the entrance channel had to be performed almost annually to maintain the desired depth and also to accommodate larger ships.
 In 1966, the Corps of Engineers was planning on widening the channel through Grassy Island and removing the land on which the range lights stood.
 The Coast Guard had decided to demolish the structures on site, but Elmer Dost of the Green Bay Yacht club contacted the Corps about the possibility of acquiring the lighthouses.
-Carl Petersen of the Corps helped the club obtain the lights, and they were relocated to the club’s property on the east side of the entrance to the Fox River in November of 1966.
+Carl Petersen of the Corps helped the club obtain the lights, and they were relocated to the club’s property on the east side of the entrance to the Fox River in November 1966.